enkidevs/curriculum/java/patterns/README.md

+name: Patterns

-Common idioms and design patterns.
+description: Common idioms and design patterns.
 There's no need to reinvent the wheel.